e. info@slimtransformation.co.uk

 How long until I start seeing results?

 Mounjaro should start working straight away, but it could take several weeks until it has a noticeable effect on regulating your blood sugar level and impacting your appetite and eating habits.
+The first few doses of Mounjaro are all about getting your body used to the medication and helping it adjust so that it can prepare for weight loss as you climb to the mid-to-higher doses.
+This is a rough month-by-month guide:

 Can I switch from other weight loss medications to Mounjaro?

-If you’re using Saxenda or Wegovy, you’ll need to wait 1 month before switching to Mounjaro.
+If you’re using Saxenda or Wegovy, you’ll need to wait 7 days before switching to Mounjaro.
 This is called the 'washout' period, and gives the body time for the first drug to leave the system.
 All patients using Mounjaro for the first time will start with 2.5mg.
 Keep in mind, Mounjaro may not be suitable for you (even if you're using another weight loss medicine).
 We’ll assess if it’s right for you during your consultation.

 Which medication is the best one for weight loss?